The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 The Support Branch is responsible for the formulation and execution of policies in relation to operational support and occupational safety and health for both the regular and auxiliary Forces.
 It is also responsible for various licensing functions of the Force and offering assistance to other relevant licensing authorities.

-The TBHQ is responsible for formulating and monitoring the effectiveness of Force priorities, policies and procedures on traffic matters, handling the procurement and maintenance of traffic enforcement equipment, and leveraging technology to enhance traffic enforcement capability.
-Further to processing all traffic prosecutions, collecting and maintaining traffic-related data, the TBHQ also conducts research on current and newly introduced traffic laws, regulations and policies, offers advice on traffic management matters and monitors local traffic schemes.
-It also formulates and coordinates road safety publicity campaigns and territory-wide thematic enforcement operations.
-Moreover, management of the Force fleet of over 2 750 vehicles and the driver cadre are also under its purview.
+The TBHQ is responsible for formulating and monitoring the effectiveness of policies and procedures on traffic matters, handling the procurement and maintenance of traffic enforcement equipment, and leveraging technology to enhance traffic enforcement capability, and set the Force’s priorities in handling various traffic matters.
+Further to processing all traffic prosecutions, collecting and maintaining traffic-related statistical data, the TBHQ also conducts research on current and newly introduced traffic laws, regulations and policies, offers professional advice on traffic management matters and monitors local traffic schemes.
+It also formulates, supports and monitors road safety publicity campaigns, and co-ordinates territory-wide thematic enforcement operations.
+Moreover, management of the Force fleet of over 2 848 vehicles and the driver cadre are also under its purview.

 The PR Wing plays an important role in enlisting public support in maintaining law and order by engaging the community, leveraging technologies and social media platforms, as well as working in partnership with the media to foster good relations with all sections of the community.
 Information about police activities is disseminated to local and overseas media round the clock.

 Inter-departmental Counter Terrorism Unit (ICTU) was set up in April 2018, comprising members from six law enforcement agencies, namely Customs and Excise Department, Correctional Services Department, Fire Services Department, Government Flying Service, Hong Kong Police Force and Immigration Department.
-ICTU is responsible for monitoring and analysing global terrorism trends and rendering strategic recommendations to the Secretary for Security on CT-related matters.
-ICTU also provides an inter- departmental platform to enhance coordination and analysis of CT intelligence amongst member departments.
-To foster closer liaison and smoother collaboration among relevant departments, ICTU also organises inter-departmental CT exercise and training, and promotes CT awareness through public education.
-ICTU manages the CT Reporting Hotline 63- 666-999, which serves to encourage the public to provide terrorism or violence related information and promote the theme of 'Spot and Report' and 'Whole-of-Community' approach in CT.
+ICTU is responsible for monitoring and analysing global terrorism trends and rendering strategic recommendations to the Secretary for Security (S for S) on matters related to counter-terrorism (CT).
+Under the three-tier prevention framework for CT announced in the Chief Executive (CE)’s 2024 Policy Address, ICTU performs a key role in assisting the CE and the S for S in co ordinating CT works of disciplined services as well as other government departments, including intelligence gathering, inter-departmental drills, CT publicity and public education, etc., in order to enhance the prevention and response capabilities of Hong Kong.
+ICTU also manages the CT Reporting Hotline 63-666-999, which serves to encourage the public to provide terrorism or violence related information and promote the theme of ‘Spot and Report’ and ‘Whole-of-Community’ approach in CT.
 Those who have provided crucial information may get reward money under the existing reward mechanism.

 Regional traffic units are responsible for road accident investigation, publicity on road safety and day-to-day traffic enforcement.
 The Traffic Warden Corps assists in enforcing laws relating to parking offences and idling vehicle engines as well as in regulating traffic.

 Crime and Security: The Crime and Security Department is responsible for Force policies regarding the prevention and investigation of crimes and security matters.
 The Crime Wing consists of a number of operational bureaux and specialised support units.
 The operational bureaux deal with specific areas of criminal activities, whereas the specialised support units provide support services to various operational units in the Force and handle policy matters on issues including child abuse, domestic violence and witness protection.
-The Security Wing provides VIP protection, liaises with consulates and co- ordinates security operations, including counter-terrorism and related training.
+The Security Wing is responsible for VIP protection, consulate liaison, security operation co-ordination, counter-terrorism investigation and training.

 The Critical Infrastructure Security Coordination Centre (CISCC) commits to strengthen the overall protection and resilience of critical infrastructures (CI) through risk management and public-private partnership.
-By instilling the concepts of Security-by-Design, Security-by-Default and Zero Trust, as well as providing professional security recommendations, CISCC aims to enhance the capacity of CI in defence, response and recovery.
+By instilling the concepts of Security-by-Design, Security-by-Default and Zero Trust, as well as providing comprehensive support, professional assessments and security recommendations, CISCC aims to enhance the capacity of CI in defence, response and recovery.

 The Criminal Intelligence Bureau (CIB) is the Force’s central co-ordinating body for criminal intelligence.
-It works closely with the OCTB and other Crime Wing bureaux and provides support to police formations in targeting triads and organised crimes.
-To strengthen the criminal intelligence capability within the Force, the CIB also organises relevant training for frontline investigators.
+It works closely with the OCTB and intelligence units under the Force Criminal Intelligence System to target triads, serious and organised crimes.
+To strengthen the criminal intelligence capability within the Force, the CIB also organises relevant training for frontline investigators and intelligence analysts.

 The Commercial Crime Bureau investigates serious commercial and financial crimes, forgery of monetary instruments, identity documents, payment cards, currencies and coins.
 It collaborates closely with the Mainland and international law enforcement agencies on the exchange of intelligence and investigation requests in relation to relevant cross-jurisdictional crimes.
 It also adopts a strategic approach by engaging different sectors of the community through the enhanced use of social media and multi-agency co-operations on scam prevention initiatives.
 In May 2017, the Fraud and Money Laundering Intelligence Taskforce was established in collaboration with the Hong Kong Monetary Authority, the Hong Kong Association of Banks and a number of local banks to enhance detection, prevention and disruption of serious financial crimes and money laundering threats in Hong Kong through regular meetings and intelligence exchange.
 To step up combat actions against deception and raise public awareness of various scams, the Anti-Deception Coordination Centre (ADCC) was set up in July in the same year to provide round-the-clock instant advisory services for the general public.
 In November 2023, ADCC and ten major retail banks established the Anti-Deception Alliance where bank representatives and police work together at a co-location centre for direct communication and enhanced operational effectiveness on crime proceeds interception and scam intervention.

 The Narcotics Bureau (NB) primarily investigates serious drug cases and gathers relevant intelligence for an all-out combat against trafficking, manufacture, import and distribution of illicit drugs, while working in close partnership with Mainland and overseas law enforcement agencies to counter international drug trafficking involving Hong Kong.
-NB also adopts a multi-agency and community-based approach to promote anti-drug awareness among students and youths, including the establishment of the Leadership Institute on Narcotics (L.I.O.N.) in 2021, which recruits 100 secondary school students and undergraduates as mentees each year, alongside its year-round preventive education and publicity initiatives.
+NB also adopts a multi-agency and community-based approach to promote anti-drug awareness among students and youths, including the establishment of the Leadership Institute on Narcotics (L.I.O.N.) in 2021, which recruits 100 secondary students and undergraduates as mentees each year, alongside its year-round preventive education and publicity initiatives featuring the anti-drug mascot ‘Mighty Cat’.

 The Financial Intelligence and Investigation Bureau (FIIB) investigates money laundering and terrorist financing cases and analyses suspicious transaction reports.
-It works closely with local and foreign law enforcement agencies, and exchanges intelligence with banks and other stakeholders.
-FIIB proactively participates in the work of the Financial Action Task Force (FATF), and collaborates closely with various stakeholders in devising measures to comply with international standards on anti-money laundering and counter-terrorist financing.
-The recently established Money Laundering Expert Cadre (MLEC) aims at strengthening the Force’s capability in combatting money laundering activities, giving expert evidence and applying enhanced sentencing in court.
+Leveraging advanced technologies and big data analytic tools under the Financial Data Analytic Platform, the FIIB continually enhances its intelligence analysis capabilities, and works closely and exchanges intelligence with local and foreign law enforcement agencies, financial intelligence units, banks and other stakeholders.
+The FIIB proactively participates in the work of the Financial Action Task Force, and collaborates closely with various global counterparts in analysing and devising measures to promote the convergence of international anti-money laundering and counter-terrorist financing standards.
+The Money Laundering Expert Cadre under the FIIB continued to strengthen the Force’s capability in combatting complex money laundering activities, giving expert evidence and applying enhanced sentencing in court.
 Other outreaching and training activities are also made available between FIIB and local and overseas stakeholders for greater collaborations.
-Publicity campaigns are held regularly with a view to enhancing public knowledge and awareness on money laundering issues.
+Publicity campaigns are held regularly with regulatory authorities and industry associations with a view to enhancing public and sectoral players’ knowledge and awareness on money laundering issues.

-The Liaison Bureau (LB) maintains close liaison with the Mainland Public Security authorities, Police Liaison Department of the Liaison Office of the Central People's Government in the HKSAR, Macao Police and Taiwan Police.
+The Liaison Bureau (LB) maintains close liaison with the Mainland Public Security authorities, Police Liaison Department of the Liaison Office of the Central People's Government in the HKSAR, Police authorities from Macao and is the designated contact point with Police authorities from Taiwan.
 LB represents the Force as a Sub Bureau of the INTERPOL National Central Bureau in China.
-It also co-ordinates police- related enquiries from overseas law enforcement units and local consulates as well as handles requests from overseas jurisdictions for mutual legal assistance and arrest and surrender of fugitives.
+It also co-ordinates police-related enquiries from overseas law enforcement units and local consulates as well as handles requests from overseas jurisdictions for mutual legal assistance and arrest and surrender of fugitives.

 The Crime Support Group consists of specialised units which provide technical and professional services to support criminal investigation.
 These units include the Criminal Records Bureau, the Identification Bureau, the Forensic Firearms Examination Division, the Major Incident Investigation and Disaster Support System Unit, the Witness Protection Unit and the Family Conflict and Sexual Violence Policy Unit.
 In addition, the Crime Prevention Bureau provides security advisory services to the Government, the private sector and the general public.
 It promotes crime prevention initiatives through both conventional and social media.
 It also conducts crime prevention seminars, and closely liaises with the security industry and other stakeholders.
 The Crime Support Group also represents the Force in liaising with the Forensic Pathology Service of the Department of Health and the Forensic Science Division of the Government Laboratory.